sujeethhh/NoteIt/README.md

 > **Clarity begins with a note.**
 > _NOTE IT.
 BUILD IT!_

-Welcome to **NoteFlow** – a modern, AI-powered notebook app designed for creators, thinkers, and doers.
+Welcome to **NoteFlow** – a modern, thinkers, and doers.
 Effortlessly capture, organize, and revisit your ideas with a beautiful, lightning-fast interface.
 Made entirely by [Sujeeth](https://github.com/sujeeth).

 ---